aridjayarecipes/cutesrecipes.web.app/content/post/2363-step-by-step-guide-to-make-any-night-of-the-week-stuffed-shells.md

 ##### Instructions to make Stuffed Shells:

 1. Get the sauce cooking.
 Melt butter/margarine in medium pot (or slow cooker) on LOW HEAT, mince onions as fine as possible and add to pot with the butter.
 Let simmer for 2 minutes to blanch onions.
 1. Mix dried basil with a 1/4 cup of water and microwave in a cup for 45 seconds.
-This will make a basil &#34;tea&#34;.
-Strain and add basil &#34;tea&#34; to the sauce.
+This will make a basil "tea".
+Strain and add basil "tea" to the sauce.
-1. Add cans of tomatoes, basil &#34;tea&#34;, pepper, sugar and 1/8 tsp. salt to pot and let simmer at least an hour (or two).
+1. Add cans of tomatoes, basil "tea", pepper, sugar and 1/8 tsp. salt to pot and let simmer at least an hour (or two).
 Add more sugar if you like it sweeter.
 1. Boil the shells and let cool being careful not to get them torn up.
 1. Mix thourloughly the ricotta, parmesan, eggs, garlic powder, 4 oz. mozzarella and cleaned spinach (remove the stems!).
 I used about a quarter of a bag of spinach.
 1. Preheat oven to 350 degrees.
 Add several ladles of the tomato sauce to a casserole dish.
 Stuff the shells with cheese mixture and line the casserole dish with stuffed shells.